 It no longer meets your business needs

-Do you offer personalized menus, take-away orders or Click & Collect options?
-If your cash register doesn't evolve with your services, you'll quickly find yourself limited in terms of innovation.
+Do you offer customized menus, takeout orders, or Click & Collect options?
+If your point-of-sale system doesn't keep pace with your services, you'll quickly find yourself limited in terms of innovation.

 👉 To find out more : How can you speed up checkout at your fast-food restaurant?